Directed by Clarence Brown

 I assume I must not like O'Neill's play much, because this is either exactly the play, or screenwriter Frances Marion just copied the scenario and continuity of the 1923 film, because it's identical.
 As far as comparison in style goes, then, the 1923 film benefits a little from having a vastly more open and robust sense of its world: it's not exaggerating to say that Anna Christie '30 has literally four locations for its entire 89 minute runtime, and that's counting "the bar" and "the ladies' backroom" as two separate locations—hey, I learned that segregated ladies' barrooms were a significant early 20th century phenomenon—whereas Anna Christie '23 has flashback footage plus location shooting on an actual barge, rather than an object or collection of objects that art director Cedric Gibbons kindly asks you to pretend could be a barge.
 On the other hand, Anna Christie '30 has some gimbols under Gibbons's set, and a water tank, and better fog effects, so while we never see a whole barge, we're perhaps more credibly on a barge.

 We don't see a barge crew, though, and this play adaptation hasn't been adapted much, so that it never feels like its spaces are genuinely functional or, really, that anything exists outside of its principals' presence—it's downright jarring when a black silhouette just appears in a shot during Matt's rescue.
 I've seen this movie twice, and both of those times I thought it was a continuity error, accidentally editing it to put Garbo back out on the deck.
 (This is certainly not a movie with impeccable editing: there's a shot of Dressler standing up that hangs for five seconds on the empty space after she's left the frame.)
 Yet there might be any number of guys on this barge; this is despite the barge at all times appearing to be absolutely nothing besides one cabin with a kitchenette, and, potentially, some implied sleeping quarters in some notional offscreen space.
-Anna Christie '30 does manage to open its world up in a different way, at least, inasmuch as it actually sees fit for Matt and Anna to spend any time together before their drama can erupt; it does so in the most stereotyped manner imaginable, a "let's go to an amusement park" date of no special imagination in Marion's script and not too much in Brown's direction.
+Anna Christie '30 does manage to open its world up in a different way, at least, inasmuch as it actually sees fit for Matt and Anna to spend any time together before their drama can erupt; it does so in the most stereotyped manner imaginable for a film of this vintage, a "let's go to an amusement park" date of no special imagination in Marion's script and not too much in Brown's direction.
 I can't imagine, anyway, that Brown actually invented that shot where you put a camera at the top of a high striker game.

 This could have at least been intimate.
 The 1923 film, being a 1923 film, isn't replete with interesting camerawork and isn't too ashamed to adopt a proscenium-based visual scheme; but seven years of revolutionary aesthetic development later, with the advent of sound we're right back to where we started, and Brown, still preoccupied with the learning curve, is pretty much content with just a series of dioramic slabs.
 That's perhaps a little unfair—there's a nice tracking shot at the beginning that takes us through photographer William Daniels's shadow-slathered rendition of a dockside; meanwhile there's yet a third contemporary version of Anna Christie (I have seen far too much Goddamn Anna Christie), this being MGM's German-language edition directed by Jacques Feyder immediately after principal photography concluded on Brown's version, and Feyder's is somehow even drearier.
 The main difference between the two versions—Garbo, a German-speaker who'd briefly been in the German industry, starred in both versions, though different actors filled the other roles—is that Marthy is played as less of a broken-down wreck in that one, and I don't count that as an improvement.
 I'll stick to Brown's, then: strikingly, this is a film with rather few actual close-ups of Garbo, owner of a face built for close-ups, and he runs out of dynamic set-ups as soon as he leaves the bar; mostly, Anna Christie is variations on medium shots in one single block-shaped cabin on a barge.